gboehl/dynare/README.md

 ```

 - Install [Homebrew](https://brew.sh/):
-Create environmental variables for which platform you want to compile for, i.e. either `arm64` or `x86_64`:
+Create environment variables for which platform you want to compile for, i.e. either `arm64` or `x86_64`:

 For `arm64` run the following commands:
 ```sh